botesjuan/Burp-Suite-Certified-Practitioner-Exam-Study/README.md

 * location.search
 * addEventListener

->AngularJS expression in the search box when angle brackets and double quotes HTML-encoded.
+>AngularJS expression below can be injected into the search function when angle brackets and double quotes HTML-encoded.

 ```JavaScript
 {{$on.constructor('alert(1)')()}}